CatCodeMe/blog_from_obsidian/1100_blog_content/others/publish workflow.md

 ![20240324-publish_add_submodule.png](img/user/999_repository/20240324-publish_add_submodule.png)

 ### Configure GitHub Actions for Automatic Compilation
 > For beginners, you can follow the subsequent steps.
-If you are familiar with the github action , you can directly refer to and adjust these [notes repo action configuration](https://github.com/CatCodeMe/content_demo/blob/main/.github/workflows/deploy.yml). and [compilation repo action config](https://github.com/CatCodeMe/quartz_demo/blob/v4/.github/workflows/ci.yaml)
+If you are familiar with the github action , you can directly refer to and adjust these files. [notes repo action config](https://github.com/CatCodeMe/content_demo/blob/main/.github/workflows/deploy.yml) and [compilation repo action config](https://github.com/CatCodeMe/quartz_demo/blob/v4/.github/workflows/ci.yaml)

 #### Configure Notes Repository (content_demo)
 >You can do it directly on GitHub, or if you prefer Git client tools, you can clone it to your local machine for operation.